emilybagley/disgust_reversal_learning-stage2/results/comp_modeling/modelCompAndChecks.md

 <p>

-Prior to this, data was processed, models were run and model-checks were extracted using the code within the modelFitting/ folder
+Prior to this, data were processed, models were run and model-checks were extracted using the code within the modelFitting folder
 </p>

 - data were pre-processed into the correct format for cmdstanr